 - Mistake of age

-- Incompetent and unreliable investigation by the police
+- An incompetent and unreliable investigation by the police

 Start with a Strong Defense

-If you have been charged with a sex offense in Bucks County, Montgomery County or the surrounding counties, it is critical that you act quickly to protect your rights and build the strongest possible defense against the charges.
+I vigorously defend people charged with sex crimes in Bucks County, Montgomery County, Chester County, Delaware County and the neighboring Pennsylvania Counties.
 Phone lines are open twenty-four hours a day at (215) 752-5282.
 Contact me for a free initial consultation or fill out the confidential contact form for an immediate response.